 What better way to learn about how the world of commerce works than to have your very own mentor?

-The mentorship program helps to prepare students for university studies and careers.
+mENTERnopolis helps to prepare students for university studies and careers.
 Students receive personalized support from their mentors and get the chance to network – all before they graduate from Marianopolis.

-“The paired-up mentors and mentees, naturally form a community in which students can grow, explore ideas, celebrate success and find support.
+“Students get expertise and guidance, as well as the opportunity to expand their professional network,” he says.
+“The paired-up mentors and mentees naturally form a community in which students can grow, explore ideas, celebrate success and find support.
 It’s a way for students to invest in continued learning and self-growth outside the classroom.
 They can learn everything from etiquette and good habits, to how to network and a lot more.”

 With 30 to 40 pairs of mentors and mentees every year, there is a strong interest in mENTERnopolis from both students and graduates.
 It’s an example of how Marianopolis helps its current students who are interested in commerce to grown both academically and personally.